Global networking

 Optical networking - terrestrial and submarine

 We work on developing and deploying cutting-edge optical solutions to scale cost-effectively and to increase network availability.
-These include new coherent transmission technologies, disaggregated line systems, high-capacity submarine wet plant, subsea switching technologies, transport SDN configurations, and sophisticated physical and logical layer design and optimization tools.
+These include new coherent transmission technologies, disaggregated line systems, high-capacity submarine wet plants, subsea switching technologies, transport SDN configurations, and sophisticated physical and logical layer design and optimization tools.

 Programmable packet processing